 Despite the severe economic crisis of the past several years and the extreme pressures it has placed on municipal budgets, a surprising number of leading cities report that they continue to invest funds from city general revenues in their efforts to build citywide OST systems.

 Nearly 75 percent of cities responding to the NLC survey - 20 out of 27 cities - indicated that revenues from the city's general fund are supporting afterschool and OST initiatives.
-For example, the Nashville, Tenn., Metro Council appropriated $400,000 in 2009 for the city"s neighborhood-based OST system, representing Mayor Karl Dean"s only new initiative in that year"s budget.
-In 2010, Omaha Mayor Jim Suttle and the Omaha City Council passed a first-time ever budget line item of $365,000 to support fterschool opportunities.
+For example, the Nashville, Tenn., Metro Council appropriated $400,000 in 2009 for the city's neighborhood-based OST system, representing Mayor Karl Dean's only new initiative in that year's budget.
+In 2010, Omaha Mayor Jim Suttle and the Omaha City Council passed a first-time ever budget line item of $365,000 to support afterschool opportunities.
 At a time when so many cities are facing very tough budget choices and often implementing deep cuts in municipal funding for key services, the continuing investment of city revenues in OST systems is quite impressive.